Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 \subsubsection{Magneto-optic Kerr effect}

 The magneto-optic Kerr effect (MOKE) allows for detecting the in-plane and out-of-plane components of the magnetization through the rotation of the light polarization upon reflection from a magnetic surface \cite{Qiu2000}.
-MOKE microscopy, with a wavelength-limited resolution of about 1~$\mu$m, has been used extensively to characterize SOT-induced domain nucleation and displacement~\cite{Miron2010,Emori2013,Ryu2013,Safeer2016} as well as the current-induced spin accumulation in bare Pt and W layers \cite{Stamm2017}.
+MOKE microscopy, with a wavelength-limited resolution of about 1~$\mu$m, has been used extensively to characterize SOT-induced domain nucleation and displacement~\cite{Miron2010,Emori2013,Ryu2013,Safeer2016} as well as the current-induced spin density in bare Pt and W layers \cite{Stamm2017}.
 MOKE-based detection schemes have been used also to estimate the SOT amplitude by measuring the oscillations of the magnetization induced by an ac current in thin metal bilayers \cite{Fan2014c}.

-Vector measurements of the SOT are based on the separate calibration of the first- and second-order magneto-optic coefficients, $f_{\bot}$ and $f_{\|}$, which parameterize the coupling of the light to the out-of-plane and in-plane magnetization, respectively \cite{Fan2016,Montazeri2015}.
-Such a technique measures the DL and FL components of the SOT as a function of the magnetization angle via the polar and quadratic MOKE response, respectively, using only normally incident light [see Fig.~\ref{Fig_MOKE}(a)].
-Similar to the Hall resistance (Eq.~\ref{eq:RH(t)}), the Kerr rotation measured during ac current injection can be Taylor expanded as
+Vector measurements of the SOTs are based on the separate calibration of the first- and second-order magneto-optic coefficients, $f_{\bot}$ and $f_{\|}$, which parameterize the coupling of the light to the out-of-plane and in-plane magnetization, respectively \cite{Fan2016,Montazeri2015}.
+Such a technique measures the damping-like and field-like components of the SOT as a function of the magnetization angle via the polar and quadratic MOKE response, respectively, using only normally incident light [see Fig.~\ref{Fig_MOKE}(a)].
+Similar to the Hall resistance, Eq.~\eqref{eq:RH(t)}, the Kerr rotation measured during ac current injection can be Taylor expanded as